mlte-team/a2it/framework/1_SDMT.md

 TODO(Kyle): Baseline energy measurements with PMC.

 ### Scalability

-TODO:
 - Model size as a function of data size
 - Training time as a function of data size
 - Training cost (CPU, memory) as a function of data size

-**Resilience to Failure**
-TODO(All): Write/develop this property
-- Objective: Ensure that the system automates reaction to failure so that it is handled in a safe manner.
-- Metric:
-- Rationale:
-- Implementation:

-**Adaptability**
-TODO(All): Write/develop this property
-- Objective: When scaling a system, making components that are mulit-use or adaptable goes a long way towards ensuring that a system is resilient and raising the possibility of reallocating a system if the need is alleviated in the future.
-An example of this would be an automated targeting system that works on both an Infantry Fighting Vehicle and a tank.
-- Metric:
-- Rationale:
-- Implementation:

 ### Next Steps
 * Meet with the system team and discuss each property result.